What is yoga, what is meditation? What is the goal ? And how to practise?

-Known types of meditations are e.g. Zazen, Vipassana, the Dynamic (Osho) or the Transcendental Meditation.
+Other known types of meditations are e.g. Zazen, Vipassana, the Dynamic (Osho) or the Transcendental Meditation.

-On the Internet one can book on-line Anti-Gravity-Yoga and
+On the Internet one can book on-line

 A business man told me once: “Meditation is

-to union body, mind and cash flow.”
+the union of body, mind and cash flow.”

-Well, let's go serious! ;-)
+Well, let's get serious! ;-)

-The term “yoga” is Sanskrit (the language of Holy Scriptures) and can be translated as “union".
-En enlightened person is in the state of constant yoga.
+The term “yoga” is Sanskrit (the language of Holy Scriptures) and can be translated as “union”.
+An enlightened person is in the state of constant yoga.
 This means his mind is peaceful and still.
 His undisturbed focus is on God, any time and anywhere; he sees God before his eyes.
 In this context yoga is a state of awareness.